WesselKuipers/GGRev2ComboRecipeManager/README.md

 This tool allows you to export and import combo recipes stored in slots 1 through 5.
 Recipes are stored in `1028kB` sized files, containing information about which character the combo is for and room for up to 31 moves.

 ## How to use
-0. Make sure you **unzipped** the tool and put it in a location that has read/write access.
+Make sure you **unzipped** the tool and put it in a location that has read/write access.
-1. Make sure Guilty Gear Xrd Rev2 is running.
+Make sure Guilty Gear Xrd Rev2 is running.

+**Combo Recipes**
-2. Press the `Read Combo Recipes` button to read the currently stored combos.
-3. If all went well, the import and export buttons will be enabled and the character names for your currently saved combos will be displayed.
+1. Press the `Read Combo Recipes` button to read the currently stored combos.
+If all went well, the import and export buttons will be enabled and the character names for your currently saved combos will be displayed.
-4. Record your combo.
+3. Record your combo.
-5. Save your combo to one of the slots
+4. Save your combo to one of the slots
-6. Hit `Read Combo Recipes` again to refresh the currently stored combo recipes
+5. Hit `Read Combo Recipes` again to refresh the currently stored combo recipes
-7. Press the `Export` button next to the corresponding slot to export the combo file, resulting in a `.ggcr` file
+6. Press the `Export` button next to the corresponding slot to export the combo file, resulting in a `.ggcr` file
-8. Press the `Import` button next to a slot to import a combo from a `.ggcr` file
+7. Press the `Import` button next to a slot to import a combo from a `.ggcr` file.

+**Dummy Recordings**
+1. Press the `Read Dummy Recordings` button to read the currently stored dummy recordings.
+2. Record your dummy and note which slot you selected
+3. Hit `Read Dummy Recordings` again to refresh the currently stored combo recipes.
+4. Press the `Export` button next to the corresponding slot to export the dummy recording, resulting in a `.ggdr` file.
+5. Press the `Import` button next to a slot to import a dummy recording from a `.ggdr` file.

 ## Download
 The latest release can be found [here](https://github.com/WesselKuipers/GGRev2ComboRecipeManager/releases).